mihkel-vilismae/SimTank/README.md

 # Tank/Jet/Infantry Simulator — Starter (Vite + Three.js)

+## This a an ancient version of the SimTank, I think the second iteration.
+This is not finished in any way, it is just a milestone in the development process of my SimTank game.

 Minimal scaffold with an ECS-lite pattern (appearance, components, systems, spawners), a ground plane, ambient light, and a sun with shadows.
 Feature toggles centralized in `src/config.js`.

 ## Prerequisites